Deploying Content and Configuration Updates

 - Content Update Use Cases

-Directly updating repository content in a production environment is discouraged, because during the process any publication channels (e.g. a website) may not be in a working state.
+Directly updating repository data in a production environment is discouraged, because during the process any publication channels (e.g. a website) may not be in a working state.

 Instead we recommend you make a copy of your production database, set up a Hippo CMS instance that uses the copy of the production database as storage and perform the update in this CMS instance.
 When the update is finished successfully you can switch your production CMS to use the updated database copy.
 This way your publication channels can keep running against a 'static' database.
 During the update process, no content or configuration should be modified or created in the production environment until it is switched to the updated database.